Heinz-Gerhard Vogt: Operation Bodenplatte and death

 Vogt led 5.
 Staffel during Operation Bodenplatte on 1 January 1945, an attempt at gaining air superiority during the stagnant stage of the Battle of the Bulge.
 II.
 Gruppe, under the leadership of Major Anton Hackl was based at Nordhorn at attacked the Evere Airfield at Brussels.
 Together with III.
 Gruppe, which was led by Hauptmann Walter Krupinski, the attack on Evere was the only successful mission.
 II.
 Gruppe lost 13 Fw 190s destroyed and two damaged.
 Nine of its pilots were missing; five were killed and four captured.
 While III.
 Gruppe lost six Bf 109s and four pilots, one of them was captured, the others were killed.
 Allied losses are given at Evere as 32 fighters, 22 twin-engine aircraft and 13 four-engine aircraft destroyed, plus another nine single-, six twin- and one four-engine aircraft damaged.

 On 14 January, during the retreat of German forces in the Ardennes, Vogt was shot down and killed by USAAF P-51 fighters of the 78th Fighter Group in his FW 190 D-9 (Werknummer 210176) southeast of Cologne-Eil.
 That day, JG 26 lost 13 pilots killed in action, more than on any other day of the war.

 Summary of career

 Aerial victory claims

 According to Weal, Vogt was credited with 48 aerial victories.
 Obermaier also lists him with 48 aerial victories, all of which over the Western Allies, claimed in 174 combat missions.
+In addition, Spick lists him with a mission-to-claim ratio of 3.63.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 47 aerial victories, plus one further unconfirmed claim.
 All of his aerial victories were claimed over the Western Allies and includes eight four-engined bombers.